VH1 Storytellers

 Storytellers is a television music series produced by the VH1 network.

 In each episode, artists perform in front of a (mostly small and intimate) live audience, and tell stories about their music, writing experiences and memories, somewhat similar to MTV Unplugged.
-The show started in 1996 with a broadcast of Ray Davies, during his "Storyteller" tour, and took its name from this first show.
+The show started in 1996 with a broadcast of Ray Davies, during his "Storyteller" tour, and took its name from this first show.The original idea and title was suggested by a young music lawyer at Sony Music, Jonathan Polk, who suggested to the Kink's manager in 1991, that Davies do a one man show called 'Ray Davies: Storyteller" at New York City's The Bottom Line, where he told the story behind each song.

-As of February 2016, 98 episodes have aired, and many of the performances have subsequently been released on CD or DVD.
+98 episodes aired before the show's cancellation, and many of the performances have subsequently been released on CD or DVD.
 "Best of" collections have also been released.
+In February 2025, many Storytellers episodes became available to stream on Paramount+.

 Performers

 VH1 Storytellers

-Meat Loaf enjoyed the show so much that he bought the stage decorations from VH-1 and went on to do a "Storytellers" tour in 1998/1999.
+Meat Loaf enjoyed the show so much that he bought the stage decorations from VH1 and went on to do a "Storytellers" tour in 1998/1999.